JUCMNAV/TURNtoURN/README.md

 		* Describe in this README how to use the launch configurations that have been added to the project
 	* TURN
 		* Check if it is acceptable to rename some TURN variables for more consistency in naming
+* New TODO (will be categorized later):
+	* Figure out if it is possible to make an implementation that uses matched rules for OrFork, AndFork, etc.
+	* Find a way to remove the maps